FRUIT & NUT LADDU

 - Ghee/clarified butter – 1 tsp

-- Add the dates, apricots and cranberries (or raisins as the maybe) and roast on a medium flame for another 5 mins, until the dried fruits soften a bit and the nuts let out a good aroma.
+- Add the dates, apricots and cranberries (or raisins as the case may be) and roast on a medium-low flame for another 5 mins, until the dry fruits soften a bit and the nuts let out a good aroma.
 Turn off the heat.
 Add the poppy seeds and mix well.

-- Once the mixture cools down, transfer to a blender or food processor and pulse until it resembles a coarse mixture or to a texture of preference.
+- Once the mixture cools down a bit but is still warm, transfer to a blender or food processor and pulse until it resembles a coarse mixture or to a preferred texture.
 Roll them into balls.